nathanrosspowell/00keys/README.md

 ## Articles and Article Types

-All of the sub pages are held in the `articles` folder.
+There are three main content folders:
+* `/articles/` - used for sub pages (not really used)
+* `/keys/` - used for individual key entries
+* `/gbs/` - used for group buys

-A new folder has to be added for each article.
-The content has to be a file named `index.md`.
+A new folder has to be added for each entry and the content has to be a file named `index.md`.

-There are two main type of articles: Group Buys (GBs) and Keys.
-This is indicated in the markdown (`.md`) files YAML frontmatter.

-* GBs - `type: gb`
-* Keys - `type: key`

-It is not enforce, but the style is to use the type at in the folder name e.g. `gb-glowingone` and `key-key-v12-bfk-yy-sa1`

 ### Keys